Longstone GAC: 2000–present

-At the turn of the millennium, Longstone were to begin in Division 2, after a previous loss in the play-offs.
-However, this decade was the start of unheralded success for the club.
-There was not much to boast about on the senior stage, as we had become a mid-table second division side, but the U-15 squad won the Ulster Óg Sport at St. Oliver Plunkett Park, Crossmaglen, after claiming the Down title at Downpatrick by defeating heavy favourites An Ríocht in that final.
-At Crossmaglen, in a controversial straight knock out tournament, they quite easily defeated Derrygonnelly of Fermanagh in the first round, won an extraordinary game against Glenties of Donegal in the semi, then beat Killeshil of Tyrone in the Final.
+In 2000, Longstone competed in Division 2 following a loss in the promotion play-offs.
+While the senior team remained in the second division, the under-15 squad won the Down and Ulster Óg Sport titles.
+They defeated An Ríocht in the Down final at Downpatrick before advancing to the Ulster tournament at St. Oliver Plunkett Park in Crossmaglen.
+There, they defeated Derrygonnelly, Glenties, and Killeshil to secure the title.

 The hall underwent major redevelopments, and the addition of 2 more changing rooms and a sports hall were made.
 The top tier of the hall was modernised, and the Sports hall was aptly named after the all-time great, Ambrose Rogers.

 2001 saw the return of Longstone to a major championship final after 9 years, under the guidance of P. J. Magee, when the Senior team won through to the Intermediate decider against a strong Warrenpoint side.
 But it was not to be as Warrenpoint walked out of Páirc Esler with the W. J. Farrell Cup.
 P. J. Magee said after the final, "You have to learn how to lose a final before you win one".
 How true he proved to be!

-The team were back in the Intermediate Final in 2002, and once again went in as underdogs against Saval.
-The Saval side had just wrapped up the league title and were looking to add the Championship for a double, but the pain of the previous season's defeat spurred the 'Stone on and we ran out easy winners on a scoreline of 1–13 to 1–7.
-When the final whistle sounded at St. Patrick's Park, Newcastle, there was a sea of red and white all over the pitch.
+The team returned to the Intermediate Final in 2002, and went in as underdogs against Saval.
+The Saval side had won the league title and were looking to add the Championship for a double.
+The pain of the previous season's defeat spurred the 'Stone on and we ran out easy winners on a scoreline of 1–13 to 1–7.
+When the final whistle sounded at St. Patrick's Park, Newcastle, there was a sea of red and white all over the pitch’.

-That season also seen Longstone gain promotion with Saval, and the 'Stone made sure that Division 1 status has not been lost and have stayed there for many years after.
+Subsequently, Longstone gained promotion alongside Saval, where they remained for many years after.

-This was not all a good year for the 'Stone, as an All-County Bosco side showed their class and beat the 'Stone at Páirc Esler, Newry in the Minor Championship.

 The U-21 team suffered defeat in the County Championship to Kilcoo, after winning the South Down competition.